class-act-org/class-act-org.github.io/docs/candidate/what.md

 # What Does This Achieve?

 Flipping the interview to focus on a live demo allows you to gain a more comprehensive and practical understanding of a candidate’s abilities.
-By shifting away from traditional coding exercises and focusing on real-world applications, this approach achieves several key benefits for interviewers.
+By shifting away from traditional coding exercises and focusing on real-world applications, this approach achieves several key benefits for stakeholders.

 ### 1. Depth Over Breadth